-Now with clean innards and a clean mouth, it’s time to have a clean computer.
+Now with clean innards, it’s time to have a clean computer.
 I wouldn’t want to travel and live without a VPN (virtual private network) to encrypt my internet activities and protect my computer from hackers.
-(See also: Financial Travel Tip #96: Using a VPN Service).
-For the last year I’ve been using HotSpotShield Elite on my laptop and mobile devices, and although it’s the cheapest service at $30/year, it has also been glitchy with my email, and unusable for most downloads and uploads – arguably when a VPN is needed the most.
+(See also: How to Travel Securely and use a VPN).

 Evolve Top by Encircled

 Since getting Encircled’s Chrysalis Cardi last year (more on that here), every single time I wear it without fail, at least one person (usually a complete stranger) compliments me on it.
 So when Encircled came out with their next super-comfy and chic design, the Evolve Top, I couldn’t wait to get my hands on it.
 It’s not quite as multi-functional as the Chrysalis Cardi, but there are still about 10 ways to style this very flattering shirt.
 Check out this video to see the Evolve Top in action.